Anthem PPO HDHP FAQ and Resources

 9. When I pay the full cost of non-preventive prescriptions before the deductible is met, do these costs apply to the deductible and out-of-pocket maximum?

 Yes.
-Medical and prescription costs for covered services paid out-of-pocket apply to the deductible.
-Likewise, all costs for covered services apply to the out-of-pocket maximum.
+Medical and prescription costs for covered services paid out-of-pocket apply to the deductible and out-of-pocket maximum.

 10. Is the coinsurance different for generic and brand drugs?